sw00/sett.sh/content/posts/2018/09/four-principles.md

 own approaches to software development has been deeply influenced if not learnt directly from him.
 Let's see if I can lay out the main ideas below:

 **Adopt a bias for action**.
-Not every decision the same impact, so minimise its cost and overhead.
+Not every decision has the same impact, so minimise its cost and overhead.
 It's perfectly acceptable (and fun) to play rock-paper-scissors with your pair to make low-impact decisions.
 This blew my mind the first time.
 But I've used this often, though people sometimes find it